liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 where the attestationResult is the entire EAT (in JWT format).
 The ACME Server verifies the attestationResult.
 If pass, set Order Object and Authorization Object's "status" Object to "valid", otherwise "invalid".

-> REMOVE BEFORE SUBMISSION: Actually, this usage might be tricky.
-1. the original keyAuthorization string is token concats '.' concats base64url(Thumbprint(accountKey)).
-I replaced Thumbprint(accountKey) with attestationResult, no hash, which lacks a proof of possession to the accountKey, and attestationResult is plaintext.
-Should I construct a proper JSON/JWS Object, where the payload contains the attestationResult?
-2. In the original RFC8555, this response string is not posted directly to the "url".
-Instead it post this response to its own server path and send only an empty {} to the url, notifying the Server it is ready to fetch.
-The server then does a canonical verification.
-(8.3 of {{RFC8555}})

 ## RATS-02 Challenge {#rats02}

 RATS-02 Challenge works with the Background Check Model of RATS.

 TODO: After the Client gets the "token", it include "token" as part of its RATS Evidence, appraise again.
 The new attestationResult now has a "token" claim.
 The retrival process is same.

-> REMOVE BEFORE SUBMISSION: There might be different ways to prove ownership to rats identifiers.
-It really depends on what exactly does this "rats" identifier represent-- an attestation result (hash or EAT, eat_nonce, ...), or a RATS attester identity (ueid, ...).
-As for -00, it only represents an attestation result.

 # Reusing HTTP challenge type {#http}